 So here we are at the start 2012 (uni started Sept.
-2003) and my incredible friend Amy has lost over 89lbs which equates to over 6 stone in about a year.
+2003) and my incredible friend Amy has lost over 89lbs , through dieting, which equates to over 6 stone in about a year.

 Following her weight loss journey on Facebook has been amazing.
-Everyone has been asking her questions so Amy released an FAQ about how she went about losing all that weight, and i have decided to share it with you.
+Everyone has been asking her questions so Amy shared an FAQ about how she went about losing all that weight, and I have decided to share it with you.

 All this is down to my own experience, so maybe it won’t work for everyone.
 I also had a LOT to lose.

 I was sick of the way it made me feel being very overweight, inferior to others, self-conscious all the time, literally taking up space.
 Being tired a lot and starting to get aches and pains in my back, being very unfit, like a tub of useless lard no muscle tone etc, being detached from my body.
 Also health concerns about the future such as starting a family, being a fat mum, fat bride.

 *Breathe* My start weight was 17stone 4.
 My current weight is 10stone 13.

 (I am still very ashamed of my start weight!)

 I started to eat what I thought was healthy (no calorie counting), such as wholegrain only rice, pasta and bread, instead of white.
 More chicken and fish, salads in overall smaller portions.
 I started to exercise on my spinning bike for 15 mins 3 times a week, and also went for daily walks.
 From this lost 22lbs fairly quickly.